hypervel/hypervel.org/docs/docs/strings.md

 <a name="method-str"></a>
 #### str()

-The `str` function returns a new `LaravelHyperf\Support\Stringable` instance of the given string.
+The `str` function returns a new `Hypervel\Support\Stringable` instance of the given string.
 This function is equivalent to the `Str::of` method:

 ```php
 $string = str('Taylor')->append(' Otwell');